kurneko/go-check-plugins/check-http/README.md

       --max-redirects=                                Maximum number of redirects followed (default: 10) --connect-to=HOST1:PORT1:HOST2:PORT2            Request to HOST2:PORT2 instead of HOST1:PORT1 -x, --proxy=[PROTOCOL://][USER:PASS@]HOST[:PORT]    Use the specified proxy.
 PROTOCOL's default is http, and PORT's default is 1080.
+  -t, --timeout=                                      set Timeout (default: 30) -w, --warning=                                      Response time to result in warning status (seconds) -c, --critical=                                     Response time to result in cretical status (seconds) -L, --link                                          Wrap output in HTML link -W, --certwarning=                                  Minimum number of days a certificate has to be valid.
+Port defaults to 443(when this option is used the
+                                                      URL is not checked.)
+  -C, --certcritical=                                 Minimum number of days a certificate has to be valid.
+Port defaults to 443(when this option is used the
+                                                      URL is not checked.)

+Help Options:
+  -h, --help                                          Show this help message
 ```